Aims and Scope of Short Term Scientific Missions within CLIMO COST Action CA15226

 SHORT-TERM SCIENTIFIC MISSION (STSM) CALL

-The aim of Short-Term Scientific Mission (STSM) calls for 2017 is to contribute to the scientific objectives of the COST Action CA15226 – CLIMO and to foster collaboration of Early Career Investigators – ECI (less than 8 years from his/her PhD).
+The aim of Short-Term Scientific Mission (STSM) calls for 2020/2021 is to contribute to the scientific objectives of the COST Action CA15226 – CLIMO and to foster collaboration of Early Carrier Investigators – ECI (less than 8 years from his/her PhD).
+Further information on the Action is available at: http://climo.unimol.it

-All supported STSMs have to be completed before the end of APRIL 2018.
+All supported STSMs have to be completed before the 15th of MARCH 2021.

 Duration of STSM